 Make your second selection.
 Do Edit/Cut and then Paste-Special/Paste in Place.
 This will paste the cut portion onto another new layer.
 Name the layer <layer 02>.

 Blur/Average the second form, as you did with the first, and decide that it's a good tonal representation of your selection.

 SAVE, and then turn off the new layer's visbility so that you can see the gaps in the working layer.

-Keep doing this until the entire working layer has been entirely cut away.
+Keep selecting areas until the entire working layer has been entirely cut away.
 SAVE frequently.
 Keep numbering each new layer that you create.
 Remember that forty selections is your maximum.
 If you find that you're going over forty, you'll have to combine some layers and re-average them.